Best Shopify Shopping Experience Apps

 Do shopping experience apps slow down my Shopify store?

-They can, but it depends on the app and how it’s built.
-Well-coded apps that load scripts only on pages where they’re needed (like a wishlist button only on product pages) have minimal impact.
-Poorly built apps that inject heavy JavaScript across every page will noticeably slow things down.
-Before installing any app, check its reviews specifically for speed complaints.
-After installing, test your store speed with Google PageSpeed Insights or Shopify’s built-in speed report.
-If an app drops your score significantly, look for a lighter alternative in the same category - there’s almost always one.
+They can, but it depends on how the app is built.
+Well-coded apps load scripts only on pages where they are needed (a wishlist button only on product pages, for example) and have minimal impact on overall store speed.
+Poorly built apps inject heavy JavaScript across every page and will noticeably slow things down.
+Before installing any experience app, check its reviews specifically for speed complaints from merchants with similar store sizes.
+After installing, run Google PageSpeed Insights and compare against your pre-install baseline.
+If the score drops by more than a few points, look for a lighter alternative in the same category.
+There is almost always one.
+Running two or three well-chosen experience apps typically adds less than half a second to page load; a poorly optimized single app can add two or three seconds on its own.

 -